 After reading that, I got so excited because if anything, it’s been hard for me to connect with females in their 20s I’ve met in South Africa because many lead very, very different lives than me.
 Most have children or want children at my age.
-I have yet to find any driven young woman like myself…until now.

 To kick things off at the life skills workshop, Yama and I had a day to design a project we can start in our village.
 Yama said there’s a huge need for a girls club to empower and educate young women because teenage pregnancy is one of the biggest issues in our community.
 Last year alone there were 38 teen pregnancies at the secondary school, which is quite a lot considering the school only has around 200 or so students.
 We’re aiming to start a girls club hopefully during the second term next school year.